ceramicnetwork/CIPs/.github/ISSUE_TEMPLATE/new-cip.md

 <!-- STEPS TO SUBMIT A CIP:
 1. Complete the header above.
 2. Fill in as much content as is appropriate for the status of your CIP.
-3. Add labels for status, category, and type.-->
+3. Add Github labels for status, category, and type.-->

 <!--ADDITIONAL INSTRUCTIONS FOR HEADER SECTION ABOVE-->